Physium/wjloh/_posts/2018-12-16-VCF-Deployment.md

 [![vSAN Error](/assets/images/vcf/vsanerror.jpg "vSAN Error"){: .full}](/assets/images/vcf/vsanerror.png)

 We actually took the logs to the engineering team and found out that it was due to a really stupid mistake made in the **"Deployment Parameter Sheet"**.
-During the naming of the vSAN datastore we named the datastore "vSAN Datastore" which consisted of a space and that spacing was causing issue.
-Once we remove the space everything ran as expected.
+During the naming of the vSAN datastore we named the datastore "vSAN Datastore" which consisted of a space and that spacing was causing issue.Once we remove the space everything ran as expected.
 So do take note of using spaces for names in general.

 ## Final Words